AI 9 min read

 Marketing and content

 Marketing is the number one place small businesses successfully apply AI, and the ROI shows up fast because a task that took four hours now takes under one.
-For writing, general assistants like ChatGPT and Claude handle brainstorming, drafts, and rewrites, while Jasper is built specifically for on-brand marketing copy.
+For writing, general assistants like ChatGPT and Claude handle brainstorming, drafts, and rewrites.
+Jasper is built specifically for on-brand marketing copy.
 For design without a designer, Canva turns a prompt into finished social graphics, resizes one design for every platform, and removes backgrounds in a click.
 The rule that keeps this useful: AI drafts, a human approves.
 Never publish unreviewed.

 §